This is a guide covering everything you need to know about fill light and how it plays its part in the three-point lighting setup.

 Your contrast ratio will be extremely important in documenting consistent lighting throughout a scene.

-It gives you easier access to previous light intensities that you used before.
-Producing the same light intensity that the brightest and darkest area of your subject.
+It gives you easier access to previous light intensities that you used.
+Producing the same light intensity as the brightest and darkest areas of your subject.

 In general, your fill shouldn’t be brighter than your key light.